diskoverdata/diskover-docs/source_files/install_diskover_web_linux_ubuntu_install_diskover_web.md

 const ES_USER = 'strong_username';
 const ES_PASS = 'strong_password';
 ```
->_Note:_ Diskover-Web uses a number of files to store the profiles of preferences and tasks.
+>_Note:_ Diskover-Web Essential+ uses a number of txt and json files to store some settings and task data.
 The default install has sample files, but not the actual files.
-The following will copy the sample files and create default starting point files.
+The following will copy the sample files and create default starting point files. **Skip the next 3 steps for Community Edition**.

 🔴 &nbsp;Create actual files from the sample files **filename.txt.sample**:
 ```